slavabez/personal-blog/content/blog/about/index.md

 ---
-title: "About me (WiP)"
+title: "About me"
 description: "CV-like blog post about myself, technologies I work with, the kinds of things I've built"
 ---

-My name is Slava Bezgachev and I'm a full stack web developer.
+My name is **Slava Bezgachev** and I'm a full stack web developer.
 I'm from Kazakhstan, and I lived in the UK for 10 years.
 I consider myself pretty good at both front-end and back-end development with Javascript, with the help such tools as Node, React and many others.

 You can download [my CV here](./CV_Slava_Bezgachev.pdf), check out my [GitHub page here](https://github.com/slavabez) and also there's a neat [Stack Overflow Story](https://stackoverflow.com/users/story/2237238) where you can see my education and work history timeline.